Kentucky man jailed in death of Illinois deputy, carjacking - NewsBreak

 Kentucky man jailed in death of Illinois deputy, carjacking

-An Illinois State Police SWAT team arrested Ray Tate, 40, of Hopkinsville, Kentucky, on Wednesday afternoon at a home in Carlyle where Tate allegedly committed a home invasion and took the homeowner hostage in addition to the carjacking victim, police said.COVID testing, staff shortage overwhelms local hospitals
+An Illinois State Police SWAT team arrested Ray Tate, 40, of Hopkinsville, Kentucky, on Wednesday afternoon at a home in Carlyle where Tate allegedly committed a home invasion and took the homeowner hostage in addition to the carjacking victim, police said.Decatur man charged with sexual abuse

 Tate was charged with murder by the Wayne County State’s Attorney and lodged in the Clinton County Jail.